Lake Mashu In Akan National Park, Hokkaido

 Facts & Figures

 Lake Mashu (Mashu-ko), a natural freshwater lake, is located in the Akan National Park.
 The caldera lake, surrounded by steep up to 200 m high crater walls, is one of the clearest lakes in the world (visibility of 41.6 m).
+Since 2004 I travel nearly every year to Japan.
+The rail pass made my life easier to discover all those amazing places in my favourite country.
 Not one single building can be found at its shorelines.
 The length of Lake Mashu is appr.
 6 km, its width 3 km and depth 211.5 m.
 The lake is only accessible from 2 observation platforms located at the rim of the caldera.
 Enjoy there the amazing view over one of the most beautiful lakes in Japan.
 Little hint the lake is very often covered in fog and is also known as - Kiri no Mashu-ko (Foggy Lake Mashu).
 Two other caldera lakes in this area (Lake Akan and Lake Kussharo) are also worth a visit.

 Akan National Park is together with Daisetsuzan National Park the oldest national park in Hokkaido (founded in 1934).
 The park with its volcanic craters, forests and lakes (including Lake Mashu) covers an area of 904.81 square km.
 The caldera of Lake Mashu was created around 7,000 years ago.